-The news from Brazil confirms that the Supreme Court is investigating more than 100 current and past politicians for taking bribes from oil major Petrobras via third party companies.
+The news from Brazil confirms that the federal police are investigating more than 100 current and past politicians for taking bribes from oil major Petrobras via third party companies.
 The individuals involved include almost a third of the Brazilian cabinet, the chief of staff to President Michel Temer, and every head of state going back to 1985.

 The scandal may paralyse the Temer government’s much-needed reform programme.
 The administration wants to address everything from the huge fiscal deficit, to pensions, to the time it takes to open businesses in highly-regulated Brazil, where it takes 100 days to open a company.